waggle-sensor/summer2021/Lee/nodered_examples/node-RED.md

 ## sub-flow

-* (all from the one source, want to change all in the Subflows-Selection to Subflow)
+* All from the one source, want to change all in the Subflows-Selection to Subflow

 ![image](https://user-images.githubusercontent.com/56851781/122114092-e43d4d80-cdf0-11eb-8431-b25f25301a56.png)